AIpaca-Inc/inference_doc/source/includes/_startFirstInferenceJob.md

 )
 ```

-Assume the formatted model repo is saved at path "./aibro_repo", we can now use it to create an inference job.
-The model name should be unique with respect to all current [active inference jobs](https://aipaca.ai/inference_jobs) under your profile.
+Assume the formatted model repo is saved at path `"/aibro_repo"`.
+It can now be used to create an inference job.
+The model name must be unique with respect to all current [active inference jobs](https://aipaca.ai/inference_jobs) under your profile.

-In this example, we deployed a public custom model from "./aibro_repo" called "my_fancy_transformer" on machine "c5.large.od" and used an access token for authentication.
+In this example, we deploy a public custom model from `"./aibro_repo"` called "my_fancy_transformer" on machine "c5.large.od", using an access token for authentication.

-Once the deployment is finished, an API URL is returned with the syntax: </br>
+Once the deployment is complete, an API URL is returned with the syntax: </br>

 - **http://api.aipaca.ai/v1/{username}/{client_id}/{model_name}/predict** </br>

-**{client_id}**: if your inference job is public, **{client_id}** is filled by "public".
-Otherwise, **{client_id}** should be filled by one of your [clients' ID](#add-clients).
+**{client_id}**: if your inference job is public, **{client_id}** is simply "public".
+Otherwise, **{client_id}** will indicate one of your [clients' ID](#add-clients).

-In this tutorial, the API URL should look like:
+In this tutorial, the API URL is:

 - **http://api.aipaca.ai/v1/{username}/public/my_fancy_transformer/predict** </br>

-## Step 5: Test a Aibro API with curl:
+## Step 5: Test an Aibro API with curl:

 ```python
 curl -X POST "http://api.aipaca.ai/v1/{username}/public/my_fancy_transformer/predict" -d '{"data": "Olá"}'
 # replace the {username} by your own
 ```

-You should feel free to use whatever API tool that you got used to. `curl` is just the one that in our taste.
+In this example, we demonstrate the use of the Aibro API using the `curl` utility.
+However, feel free to use whatever API tool you feel comfortable with.

-The syntax when using `curl` depends on the file type in the `data` folder.
-In this tutorial, we used the `json` type.
+**Note:** The syntax when using `curl` depends on the file type in the `data` folder.
+In this tutorial, we use a `JSON` file.

 | File Type | syntax                                                                                                   |
 | --------- | -------------------------------------------------------------------------------------------------------- |